 Legoland Florida offers an enjoyable break from the hustle and bustle and the extreme crowds you often find at Disney.
 We went in not knowing if Legoland was worth it, but we ended up having a fabulous time!
 My older son, age six, was new to rollercoasters and loved being able to throw his hands up in the air.

 We also had a fabulous time walking around Miniland, which is full of famous buildings from around the world all made out of Legos.
-My younger son, only 10 months old at the time, did not go on the rides, but definitely enjoyed the live action water show offered at the site of the historic Cypress Gardens.
+My younger son, only 10 months old at the time, did not go on the rides but enjoyed the live-action water show offered at the site of the historic Cypress Gardens.

 Legoland’s rides are much more compatible with the young child set, and toddlers and preschoolers are perfectly suited for a number of the attractions including the DUPLO Tot Spot, Splash and Play, and DUPLO Farm.

-Our multigenerational group, ranging from 10 months – 62 years old, enjoyed our day spent at Legoland and highly recommend it for anyone looking for a lower-key themed park geared towards younger children.
+Our multigenerational group, ranging from 10 months to 62 years old, enjoyed our day spent at Legoland and highly recommend it to anyone looking for a lower-key-themed park geared towards younger children in Orlando.

 Holiday World, Santa Claus, IN